Akhilerri/kkusallc-design-update-demo/client/src/lib/seo-README.md

 # SEO Implementation

-This directory contains a comprehensive SEO implementation for the Curve Hospitality website.
+This directory contains a comprehensive SEO implementation for the KK USA LLC website.

 ## Features